jeon11/academic-kickstart/content/project/alaska-airlines/index.md

 </div>
 ___
 ## Overview
-To help Alaska Airlines flexibly adapt to the COVID-19 pandemic and improve its upsell strategies, we conducted user research to understand users' behaviors, values, and motivations at different stages of their flight travel experiences.
+To help Alaska Airlines flexibly adapt to the COVID-19 pandemic and improve its upsell strategies, the team conducted user research to understand users' behaviors, values, and motivations at different stages of their flight travel experiences.
 We studied Alaska Airlines and five other major airlines operating in the US to conduct competitive analysis and pair insights from user experience benchmarking.

 ## Impact
 - Presented four major recommendations to research managers, product and eCommerce teams.
 - Research findings matched with the ongoing internal research, suggesting its validity.
-- Provided new insights to improve users' overall experiences by adapting to the pandemic world.
+- Provided recommendations on how the company in the travel industry can adapt to the pandemic.

 ## Research Question
 > <p style="font-size: 16pt"><mark><em>"What are the motivations for upgrading throughout the booking and overall flight experience with Alaska and its competitors?
 Additionally, has the current pandemic affected this experience?"</em></mark><br><br>